-• FY 2024 - Install an 8" water main on the remaining three alternating blocks of LeMoyne (from Jackson Avenue to Monroe Avenue, William Street to Clinton Place, and Bonnie Brae to Harlem Avenue) as identified in the 2018 Strand Water Distribution System Modeling Report.
-This budget also includes \$50,000 for the Village's Lead Service Line Replacement Program.
+• FY 2025 - Install an 8" water main on two of the remaining four alternating blocks of LeMoyne (from Jackson Avenue to Monroe Avenue, from William Street to Clinton Place and from Bonnie Brae to Harlem Avenue) as identified in the 2018 Strand Water Distribution System Modeling Report.

-As the Village's water distribution system is a critically important infrastructure system, it is vital to plan/budget for replacing lead water services and water mains that have reached or exceeded the end of their useful service life.
-The primary alternative to this program is to not budget/plan for lead service replacements or water main replacement projects and respond to state mandates and water main breaks as they occur, which could lead to more significant budget impacts.
+As the Village's water distribution system is a critically important infrastructure system, it is vital to plan/budget for replacing water mains that have reached or exceeded the end of their useful service life.
+The primary alternative to this program is to not budget/plan for water main replacement projects and respond to water main breaks as they occur, which could lead to more significant budget impacts.

-Annual \$ Impact on Operating Budget escription of Operating Budget Impact None None
+Annual \$ Impact on Operating Budget Description of Operating Budget Impact None None

-Hydrant Replacement Program gram FY 2023 \$10,000 WS

-FY 2024 \$10,000 WS

-FY 2025 \$10,000 WS

-FY 2026 \$10,000 WS

-FY 2027 \$10,000 WS

-Critical ○ Recommended Contingent or n Funding

-Spending History /

-FY 2022 \$ -

-FY 2021 \$ 6,000 Hydrant and two valves insta alled by in-house sta aff.

-FY 2020 \$ -
+Hydrant Replace ment Pro gram FY 2024 FY 2025 FY 2026 FY 2027 FY 2028 \$10,000 \$10,000 \$10,000 \$10,000 \$10,000 WS WS WS WS ⊖ Cri tical ( Recommende ed Contingent o on Funding Spending History FY 2023 FY 2022 , \$ \$ 10,000 (F Projected)